 West Georgia offers a range of disciplinary, interdisciplinary, and professional programs at the baccalaureate level.
-It is also a major provider of graduate education at the master's and educational specialist's levels; further, a doctoral program in education is offered on the West Georgia campus.
+It is also a major provider of graduate education at the master's and educational specialist's levels; further, the University offers a stand-alone doctoral program in education.
 In addition to being accredited as an institute of higher education, the University has earned national accreditation or recognition in most undergraduate and graduate fields of specialization.